-CLPNBC formally introduced the Scope of Practice for Licensed Practical Nurses (updated May 27, 2014) at its annual conference, 21st Century LPN.
+CLPNBC formally introduced the Scope of Practice for Licensed Practical Nurses at its 2013 conference, 21st Century LPN.
 The Scope of Practice is part of a framework that outlines how LPN practice is regulated in British Columbia.
 It includes three core elements:

 The Scope of Practice also discusses other controls on LPN practice, such as individual nurse competence and employer based supports for safe practice.

 WHAT YOU NEED TO KNOW: Standards, Limits and Conditions

 The CLPNBC Board of Directors has approved the standards, limits and conditions

 Implementation of the standards, limits and conditions will be gradual

 The CLPNBC will work closely over the next few months with employers, LPNs and others in health care delivery about how to apply the limits and conditions in the workplace